morinlab/lymphopedia/BTG2.md

 # BTG2

 ## Overview
 BTG2 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
 Mutations in the BTG2 gene have been implicated in the pathogenesis of diffuse large B-cell lymphoma (DLBCL), contributing to the development and progression of the disease.
-These mutations are a feature of the MCD genetic subgroup of DLBCL.<sup>1</sup> The biological function of BTG2 mutations and their role in lymphomagenesis remains poorly understood.
-A potential prognostic association with BTG2 mutations in primary testicular DLBCL has been reported but this has not yet been reproduced.<sup>2</sup> Due to [minimal support](BTG2#representative-mutations) in the original primary data and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.
+These mutations are a feature of the MCD genetic subgroup of DLBCL.
+The biological function of BTG2 mutations and their role in lymphomagenesis remains poorly understood.
+Due to [minimal support](BTG2#representative-mutations) in the original primary data and very few mutations reported in subsequent studies, this gene is very unlikely to be relevant in BL.

 ## History